Theory of coupled neuronal-synaptic dynamics: Acknowledgments

-\acknowledgments We thank Tala Fakhoury for simulations of freezable input-driven networks, to be presented elsewhere.
-We thank Ashok Litwin-Kumar, Manuel Beiran, and Patricia Cooney for comments on this manuscript.
+We thank Tala Fakhoury and Albert Wakhloo for insightful discussions and valuable feedback during the development of this work.
+We thank Ashok Litwin-Kumar, Manuel Beiran, and Patricia Cooney for comments on a manuscript.
 The authors were supported by the Gatsby Charitable Foundation and NSF NeuroNex award DBI-1707398.